Week 7 college football odds, picks, predictions, betting guide

-College football odds, picks, predictions for Week 7, 2025: Advanced model backs Oregon, LSU in best bets
+College football odds, picks, predictions for Week 7, 2025: Proven model backing Oregon and LSU in best bets

 SportsLine's computer model has revealed its Week 7 college football picks, which include No. 3 Oregon covering against No. 7 Indiana

 While last week was light on elite matchups, there are some heavyweight contests you can make Week 7 college football picks on.
 The headliner is the top-10 contest of Oregon vs. Indiana, in which the No. 3 Ducks are 7.5-point favorites over the No. 7 Hoosiers, per the latest Week 7 college football odds.
-There's also the Red River Rivalry of No. 6 Oklahoma vs. Texas, with Arch Manning's Longhorns favored by 3 points over an OU team expected to be without QB John Mateer.
+There's also the Red River Rivalry of No. 6 Oklahoma vs. Texas, with Arch Manning's Longhorns favored by 1.5 points over an OU team expected to be without QB John Mateer, though he's making a push to return.

-Other Top 25 games include Alabama vs. Missouri (+3) in the SEC and Ohio State vs. Illinois (+15.5) in the Big Ten.
+Other Top 25 games include Alabama vs. Missouri (+3) in the SEC and Ohio State vs. Illinois (+14.5) in the Big Ten.
 Meanwhile, the USC Trojans aren't ranked, but many will still look to place Week 7 college football bets on their matchup with Michigan (+2.5), in a game between two of the most prestigious programs in the sport.
+There's also Ole Miss vs. Washington State (+32.5), which has the largest of the Week 7 college football spreads.
 Before locking in any Week 7 college football picks on those games or others, be sure to see the latest Week 7 college football predictions from SportsLine's proven model.

 New users can also target the latest Underdog promo code, good for $100 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.